Speech to Avoid

 An unbridled tongue

-The verse preceding this one is a strong plea to live in obedience to the Word of God.
+The preceding verse, verse 25, is a strong plea to live in obedience to the Word of God.
 James has said that a man who not only hears the Word, but who also performs what he has heard, will enjoy divine blessing.
 Now he goes on to give three tests of whether the Word is truly a man’s rule of life.
 The first test, found in verse 26, is negative, for it identifies a common sin that he will cast aside.
 The last two, which will be the subject of the next lessons, are positive, for they identify two key virtues that he will cultivate.

 The sin that will be missing in a godly life is the loose speech of an unbridled tongue.
 James says, "If any man among you seem to be religious, and bridleth not his tongue," he "deceiveth his own heart."
 The underlying Greek for "seem" does not actually speak of a man who looks religious to others.
-Rather, it refers to how a man thinks about himself.
-The opening phrase could be translated, "If any man thinks he is religious."
+Rather, it refers to how a man thinks about himself.1 The opening phrase could be translated, "If any man thinks he is religious."
 How could a man imagine himself religious if he is not?
 Because he might be satisfied with practicing only the external side of religion, including all pious observances that are on public display.
 What James is saying, therefore, is that a man with a loose tongue is deceiving himself if he thinks that going through the motions of religion will make him right with God.
 Even though he endures all the trouble in showing up at church every Sunday and posing as a good church member, he has not gained a clean heart.
 His heart is still black with sin.
 Why?
 Because his tongue is out of control.

 Since speech can be as broad in content as thought itself, there are no limits on the sins the tongue might commit.
 To catalog them is impossible within a short space.
 Yet it will be profitable to consider some of the more common sins.